amattn/checkdown/README.markdown

 ### Group Tags

-A group tag is essentially a hashtag on its own line.
+A group tag is essentially a hashtag `#` or atmark `@` on its own line.
 Any following tasks are automattically tagged with the current set of group tags.
 You can actually use between 1-6 hashes to denote nested tags.

 The following checkdown text:

     # Work
     ## Project A
     [ ] task 1

     ## Project B
+    @amattn
     [ ] task 2
+    @jim
     [ ] task 3
+    [ ] task 4

     # Home

-    [ ] task 4
+    [ ] task 5

 is symantically equivalent to the following:

     [ ] task 1 -Work -"Project A"
-    [ ] task 2 -Work -"Project B"
+    [ ] task 2 -Work -"Project B" @amattn
-    [ ] task 3 -Work -"Project B"
+    [ ] task 3 -Work -"Project B" @jim
+    [ ] task 4 -Work -"Project B" @jim
-    [ ] task 4 -Home
+    [ ] task 5 -Home

 If you need to reset the current set of group tags, you have two optoins.
 An empty hashtag will reset at the appropriate nested level.
 Or you can use a markdown-style divider (`---`) to do a full reset.